 The endorsed logo alignment is to the left.

 If the site is representing multiple ASU units, use the ASU logo and list the names of each unit in text.
-Multiple ASU unit logos may not be used together.

 Image file names should be meaningful and can include keywords to benefit SEO.